Designing a Slack-Integrated Approval Workflow for Unmatched Reconciliation Items

 ledger_mutation_ref: Optional[str] = None

-async def _verify_slack_signature(request: Request, signing_secret: str) -> None:
+async def verify_slack_signature(request: Request, signing_secret: str) -> bytes:

 ts = request.headers.get("X-Slack-Request-Timestamp", "")